AdriMil/OfficeAssistant/README.md

 <img src="Documentation/OffusctationExample.png" alt="alt text" width="500">

 ### Goal
-Hide parts of a pictures by drawing a rectangles on zone you want keep secret.
+Hide parts of a picture by drawing a rectangle on zone you want keep secret.
 All operations are performed localy, without internet.
 Your data are protected.
 Compatible pictures formats are PNG, JPG and HEIC (iphone pictures)

 ### Application exemple
 You scanned 1 document you must share to your colleague but your personal adress is visible.
-Draw a rectangle above area where your adress is visible and save.
+Draw a rectangle above areas where your adress is visible and save.
 You can now send your new obfuscated picture.

 ### Notes
 - Differents pictures formats can be loaded.